meldew/2023_Bachelor_Project_AGV_Docking/README.md

 # 2023_Bachelor_Project_AGV_Docking
 Bachelor project on autonomous docking of an AGV (mobile base: Robotino, cobot:UR5)

-Setup Instructions
+# Setup Instructions
+NOTE:
-NOTE: This package has only been tested with ROS Melodic and VMware Workstation 17 Player.
+This package has only been tested with ROS Melodic and VMware Workstation 17 Player.
 It has not been tested with other ROS versions or on a clean Linux machine.
 Throughout the guide, make sure to follow the instructions for ROS Melodic and Robotino.

 Installation
-Connect to the school's Robot 2G/5G network.
+1. Connect to the school's Robot 2G/5G network.
-In the "Edit Virtual Machine Settings" menu, select "Network Adapter" and choose "NAT: used to share the host's IP address".
+2. In the "Edit Virtual Machine Settings" menu, select "Network Adapter" and choose "NAT: used to share the host's IP address".
-Check that the network settings on your VM machine are set to "auto".
+3. Check that the network settings on your VM machine are set to "auto".
-Run gedit ~/.bashrc and make sure that the ROS_IP and ROS_MASTER_URI lines are commented out or deleted from the bottom of the file.
+4. Run gedit ~/.bashrc and make sure that the ROS_IP and ROS_MASTER_URI lines are commented out or deleted from the bottom of the file.
-Install the following packages: https://github.com/meldew/ros_robotino_rest_pkg https://github.com/meldew/2023_Bachelor_Project_AGV_Docking
+5. Install the following packages:

+https://github.com/meldew/ros_robotino_rest_pkg

+https://github.com/meldew/2023_Bachelor_Project_AGV_Docking

 http://wiki.ros.org/ar_track_alvar

-Once the packages are installed, start all nodes.
-Since Robotino does not have ROS installed, run all packages via Remote PC (i.e., your personal PC, not Robotino's Linux machine).
+6. Since Robotino does not have ROS installed, run all packages via Remote PC (i.e., your personal PC, not Robotino's Linux machine).
-Camera Calibration
+# Camera Calibration

-Before running the calibration program, run the following commands (if usb_cam is not already installed, install it now):
+1. Before running the calibration program, run the following commands (if usb_cam is not already installed, install it now):
-Copy code

 roscore
 rosrun usb_cam usb_cam_node

-Run the calibration program:
+2. Run the calibration program:
-arduino
-Copy code

 rosrun camera_calibration cameracalibrator.py --size 8x6 --square 0.025 image:=/usb_cam/image_raw camera:=/usb_cam

-Once the GUI is open, move a sheet of paper around in front of the webcam at different angles and distances until the "calibrate" button is highlighted.
+3. Once the GUI is open, move a sheet of paper around in front of the webcam at different angles and distances until the "calibrate" button is highlighted.
 After it finishes calibrating, save and commit the calibration.

-Point the camera at your printed AR tags and run the following (replace the marker size and webcam number if needed): go
+4. Point the camera at your printed AR tags and run the following (replace the marker size and webcam number if needed):
-Copy code

 roslaunch ar_tag_toolbox usb_cam.launch cam_id:=2
 roslaunch ar_tag_toolbox ar_track_usb_cam.launch marker_size:=5

-Run the following command to see the ID of the AR Tag being detected: bash
+5: Run the following command to see the ID of the AR Tag being detected:
-Copy code

 rostopic echo /ar_pose_marker

-Robot Setup
+# Robot Setup
-Connect the camera to Remote PC via USB.
+1. Connect the camera to Remote PC via USB.
-Run the following command to connect to Robotino: css
+2. Run the following command to connect to Robotino:
-Copy code

 ssh robotino@172.31.1.145

-Start the REST API to Robotino:
+3. Start the REST API to Robotino:
-Copy code

 roslaunch ros_robotino_rest_pkg single_robot_robotino.launch

-Start the AR tag tracker:
+4. Start the AR tag tracker:
-Copy code

 roslaunch ar_tag_toolbox my_ar_track.launch

-In Robotino_tag_tracker.py, set target_marker to the ID of your AR tag.
+5. In Robotino_tag_tracker.py, set target_marker to the ID of your AR tag.
-Check if all these packages are installed: javascript
+6. Check if all these packages are installed:
-Copy code

 from tf.transformations import euler_from_quaternion
 from ar_track_alvar_msgs.msg import AlvarMarkers from geometry_msgs.msg import Twist, PoseStamped